gwu-cs-os/evening_os_hour/f19/10.2-makefiles/README.md

 ## Class Organization

+- HW3
+	- procrastination is not a viable strategy for this class
+	- please take re-submission seriously
+- HW4
-- HW4: implementing threads
+    - implementing threads
-- Really must get this working (hw5!)
+	- really must get this working (hw5!)
+- what else?

 ## Build systems